PlaidCloud/website/content/en/docs/concepts/services-networking/service.md

   test environment you use your own databases.
 * You want to point your Service to a Service in a different
   {{< glossary_tooltip term_id="namespace" >}} or on another cluster.
-* You are migrating a workload to Kubernetes.
-While evaluating the approach, you run only a portion of your backends in Kubernetes.
+* You are migrating a workload to PlaidCloud.
+While evaluating the approach, you run only a portion of your backends in PlaidCloud.

 In any of these scenarios you can define a Service _without_ a Pod selector.
 For example: